weiyuzh/CS766-Project/docs/index.md

 The results on an individual cell image can be seen below.
 The algorithm did well when working with isolated cells of various sizes, but struggled with clusters of cells.
 The ellipsoid nature of the algorithm backfired here because we do not restrict the growth to a strict shape and instead allow it to form a "blob-like" pattern.
 Thus, the algorithm cannot distinguish those clusters as individual cells.
 While we could change the input diameter to accomodate these clusters, the change would also negatively affect detection on isolated cells.
 <img src="./images/graphcut/graphcut result.png">

-In addition, this algorithm can only take 2D inputs, while we do have 3D images for analysis.
-Thus, we moved on to other methods.
+In addition, this algorithm could only take 2D inputs, which defeated the purpose of making use of the z-stacks information for our analysis.
+Thus, we moved on to other methods that were more compatible with our dataset and aligned with our goals.

 # Method #2: CellProfiler

+CellProfiler is an image analysis software for identifying and quantifying cells.
+This software was appealing to us for numerous reasons<sup>3</sup>:

+- #### Contains already-developed methods and advanced algorithms for image analysis
+- #### Provides flexible, open-source platform with easily adjustable modules and pipelines
+- #### Measures and outputs the size, shape, intensity and texture of a variety of cell types.

 # Method #3: Machine Learning